lantiga/pytorch2c/README.md

 * in these initial phases there are lots of layers and operations missing (help is very welcome)
 * I'm developing on macOS and Python 3.5 at the moment
 * PyTorch2c currently supports PyTorch version 0.1.10

-**NOTE: autograd is currently being refactored in PyTorch: this project is of limited utility until the autograd branch in PyTorch is merged**

 ## TODO